What is a User task?

 You can also define swim lanes inside your process in context with Human Tasks.
 A swim lane allows you to define multiple steps or user tasks inside your process to be automatically assigned to the first user who picks up the first task of the swim lane.

-Pulse and tasks
+Tasks app and tasks

 See Tasks documentation for details.